todthomson/intro-to-linux-dotnetcore-docker/Step4.md

 ![17-dnvm-list](Step4/17-dnvm-list.png)

-Great.
 We have access to the CoreCLR and Mono runtimes via DNX.
 The small problem is we have our _default_ alias set to Mono.
 Let's update that.

 ```
 dnvm alias default coreclr-latest